 The mixed land tenure comprises of freehold (which includes a nature refuge and resource reserve), Aboriginal freehold and a term lease, with the majority being National Park, as show in the below map.

 The National Parks are managed through the Archer Point Indigenous Land Use Agreement (ILUA) which was agreed to by the State Government of Queensland and the Archer Point Applicants on 29 June 2007.
-The purpose of the ILUA is to provide for access and co-management of the land that is the subject of the ILUA.
+The purpose of the ILUA is to provide for access and co-management of the land.